-Students will display an understanding of diversity and ethics issues as they apply to psychological research, teaching, and professional development as an Experimental Psychologist.
+d.
+Faculty members will meet and discuss each student's progress once per semester (for students in their first year of the program) or academic year (for more advanced students), rating the student's "academic progress" and "academic quality" (among other characteristics) on a 3-point scale (inadequate, adequate, superior; see attached).
+Information used in this evaluation is obtained from the annual Student Activity Report (completed by the student) and as provided by the mentor and relevant course instructors.
+3 Students will display an understanding of diversity and ethics issues as they apply to psychological research, teaching, and professional development as an Experimental Psychologist.
 The outcome is learned /assessed through: a.
 Performance on the written preliminary examination, as assessed by the faculty examination committee (see attached description of the examination). b.
-Completion of and performance in the program's ethics course and the department's diversity course, as assessed by course instructors. c.
-Satisfactory completion of the CITI (Collaborative Institutional Training Initiative) training on the ethical use of human subjects. a.
+Completion of and performance in the program's ethics course and the department's diversity course, as assessed by course instructors. (achieved) c.
+Satisfactory completion of the CITI (Collaborative Institutional Training Initiative) training on the ethical use of human subjects. a. b.
 Each student's written preliminary exam will be graded by the three-person faculty examination committee as "accepted", "accepted pending minor revisions", "revise and resubmit", or "rejected".
-Ultimate acceptance indicates (among other things) that, when relevant, the student has discussed specific ethical issues tied to the chosen topic and has addressed the topic from a diversity of perspectives; when relevant, this discussion can include issues of human diversity. b.
-Grades in the following two required courses will be reviewed: PSY 6030 (Human Diversity) and PSY 6800 (Ethics and Professional Issues). c.
-Students will submit completion reports for the CITI human subjects training to their PSY 5080 instructor.
-Students must satisfactorily complete all quizzes for the Social/ Behavior Research and/or the Biomedical Research courses (as determined by the type of research to be conducted by the student) in order to pass the training.
-Currently, these outcomes are assessed at the individual student level.
-Students have access to their individual grades, to the results of their preliminary exam (as provided by the committee), and to their performance on CITI quizzes.
-When appropriate resources are identified (e.g., for data entry), we will begin to assess these outcomes at the program level, identifying program-level definitions of successful performance when collapsed across individual students. --- --- -- ---
+Ultimate acceptance indicates (among other things) that, when relevant, the student has discussed specific ethical issues tied to the chosen topic and has addressed the topic from a diversity of perspectives; when relevant, this discussion can include issues of human diversity.
+Grades in the following two required courses will be reviewed: PSY 6030 (Human The program coordinator will collect student learning artifact data and create program level summaries.
+Performance rating forms are attached.